VT-Collab/StROL_RAL/Readme.md

 </center>

 <br>

+We observe that when $\lambda = 0$, our StROL algorithm reduces to the Gradient approach (since the corrective term is multiplied by zero).
+In the best case scenario, we generally observe that StROL is not particularly sensitive to changes in $\lambda$ (when $\lambda > 0$).
+On the other hand, when the robot has incorrect information about the prior, in the worst case, we observe that as we increase the value of $\lambda$, the performance of StROL worsens and it slowly approaches the performance of e2e.
+Intuitively, this occurs because the corrective term dominated the original learning dynamics.

 We observe that the relative weight of $g$ and $\hat g$ does not have a significant effect on the performance of StROL when the simulated human takes actions according to the prior of tasks.
-However, if the simulated human tries to teach a task different from priors, the baselines significantly outperfrom StROL with when $\lambda = 5, 10$.
+However, if the simulated human tries to teach a task different from priors, the baselines significantly outperfrom StROL with when $\lambda = 10$.
 However, when the relative weight of $\hat g$ is similar to that of $g$, StROL performs similar to the baslelines

+#### SIMULATIONS WITH CHANGING USER PREFERENCES
 Next, we move on to test the efficacy of StROL when the user teaching the task changes their desired task parameters midway through the interaction.
 In this simulation, the simulated human always chooses a task from the prior.
 For the first 2 timesteps, the human provides corrections for one task from the prior and for the remaining 3 timesteps provides corrections for the other task.
 The performance of the robot using different approaches is summarized in the plot below.

 <center>